valera-rozuvan/nintoku/README.md

 I am using Debian GNU/Linux 7 (wheezy).

 We want the latest stable Jekyll available from the Ruby gem system.
-We can't use a simple
+We can't use a simple:

     $ sudo aptitude install jekyll

 because it gives us a really old Jekyll distribution.
-So, without further ado...

 Most likely these instructions will work on any Debian based Linux distribution.
 You must have Ruby available on your system along with Ruby